Period Matrices of Real Riemann Surfaces and Fundamental Domains: Introduction

-The \textit{Siegel upper half plane of degree $g$}, usually denoted $\mathbb{H}_{g}$, is defined as the space of $g\times g$ complex, symmetric matrices whose imaginary part is positive definite.
+The \textit{Siegel upper half plane of degree $g$}, usually denoted $\mathbb{H}_{g}$, is def\/ined as the space of $g\times g$ complex, symmetric matrices whose imaginary part is positive def\/inite.
 The \textit{modular group of dimension $2g$} is the group of $2g\times 2g$ symplectic matrices whose entries are integer numbers.
-We will denote it by the symbol $\mathbf{Sp}\left(2g ,\mathbb{Z}\right)$. \\ There exists a well-known action of the modular group on the Siegel upper half plane, the so called \textit{modular action}: To every matrix and every point $\mathbf{w}$ of $\mathbb{H}_{g}$ it associates Now, let $g$ and $n$ be positive integers such that for some non-negative integer $p$.
-Let us define the space where the matrix $V$ is given by Let us also introduce the group where $T$ denotes the $2g\times 2g$ matrix The modular action can be restricted to an action of $\mathbb{G}_{g,n}$ on the space $\mathcal{W}_{g,n}$: for every matrix and every point one has that\footnote{In fact, from the definition of $\mathbb{G}_{g,n}$ one can immediately deduce the following relations: Now let us put Applying (\ref{blabla0}), one obtains that By definition, this implies that $\tilde{\mathbf{w}}$ belongs to $\mathcal{W}_{g,n}$.}
+We will denote it by the symbol $\mathbf{Sp}(2g,\mathbb{Z})$.

+There exists a~well-known action of the modular group on the Siegel upper half plane, the so called \textit{modular action}: